anaderi/lhcb_trigger_ml/README.md

 and maybe something else, basically the packages are installed via command-line:
 <pre>sudo pip install numpy scipy pandas scikit-learn matplotlib rootpy root-numpy</pre>
 IPython can be installed via pip as well
-<pre>sudo pip install ipython </pre>
+<pre>sudo pip install "ipython[notebook]" </pre>

-To download the repository, clone it with git
+To use the repository, clone it with git
 <pre>git clone https://github.com/anaderi/lhcb_trigger_ml.git
+cd lhcb_trigger_ml
+sudo pip install -e .
 </pre>

-To run IPython, there is shell script: IpythonWorkflow/runIpython.sh
+To run IPython, there is shell script: hep_ml/runIpython.sh

 In order to work with .root files, you need CERN ROOT (make sure you have it by typing `root` in the console) with pyROOT package.